Linuxfabrik/monitoring-plugins/check-plugins/mysql-long-queries/README.md

 `--warning` / `--critical` seconds.
-Unlike `mysql-slow-queries` (which trends the historical ratio of finished slow queries), this plugin shows queries that are *currently* executing right now, with their session ID, user, database, runtime and a truncated copy of the statement so the admin can `KILL <id>` directly.
+Unlike `mysql-slow-queries` (which trends the historical ratio of finished slow queries), this plugin shows queries that are *currently* executing right now, with their session ID, user, database, runtime and a truncated copy of the statement.
 Sleeping sessions and replication threads are ignored.
 Logic taken from MySQLTuner `mysql_pfs()`, but the data source is `information_schema.processlist` so the check works on every MySQL/MariaDB release without requiring Performance Schema to be enabled.
 Without `PROCESS` privilege, the monitoring user only sees its own sessions; grant `PROCESS` on `*.*` to see queries across all sessions.

 options:
   -h, --help            show this help message and exit